Nefertiti Bust

-A German archaeological team led by Ludwig Borchardt discovered the bust in 1912 in Thutmose's workshop.
+A German archaeological team led by Ludwig Borchardt discovered the bust in 1912 during an excavation of the sculptor's workshop.
 It has been kept at various locations in Germany since its discovery, including the cellar of a bank, a salt-mine in Merkers-Kieselbach, the Dahlem museum, the Egyptian Museum in Charlottenburg and the Altes Museum.
-It is currently on display at the Neues Museum in Berlin, where it was originally displayed before World War II.
+It is displayed at the Neues Museum in Berlin, where it was originally displayed before World War II.
+Egypt has called for the return of the bust, citing provisions that prohibited any items of great archaeological value from leaving Egypt.
+Egypt accuses Borchardt of "wrapping the bust to conceal its value and smuggling it out of the country".

-The Nefertiti bust has become a cultural symbol of Berlin as well as ancient Egypt.
-It has also been the subject of an intense argument between Egypt and Germany over Egyptian demands for its repatriation, which began in 1924, once the bust was first displayed to the public.
-Egyptian inspectors said their predecessors were misled about the actual bust before they let it out of the country, and the Berlin museum refers to an official protocol, signed by the German excavator and the Egyptian Antiquities Service of the time, about "a painted plaster bust of a princess".
+The Nefertiti Bust has become not only a defining emblem of ancient Egypt, but also a symbol of the impact that European colonialism has had on Egypt's history and culture.
+It has been the subject of an argument between Egypt and Germany over Egyptian demands for its repatriation, which began in 1924, once the bust was first displayed to the public, and more generally it fuelled discussions over the role museums play in undoing colonialism.
+Today, Egypt continues to demand the repatriation of the bust, whereas German officials and the Berlin Museum assert their ownership by citing an official protocol, signed by the German excavators and the French-led Egyptian Antiquities Service at the time of the excavation.

 History

 Background

-Nefertiti (meaning "the beautiful one has come forth") was the 14th-century BCE Great Royal Wife (chief consort) of the Egyptian Pharaoh Akhenaten of the Eighteenth Dynasty of Egypt.
+Nefertiti (meaning "the beautiful one has come forth") was the 14th-century BC Great Royal Wife (chief consort) of the Egyptian Pharaoh Akhenaten of the Eighteenth Dynasty of Egypt.
 Akhenaten initiated a new monotheistic form of worship called Atenism dedicated to the Sun disc Aten.
 Little is known about Nefertiti.
 Theories suggest she could have been an Egyptian royal by birth, a foreign princess or the daughter of a high government official named Ay, who became pharaoh after Tutankhamun.
-She may have been the co-regent of Egypt with Akhenaten, who ruled from 1352 BCE to 1336 BCE.
+She may have been the co-regent of Egypt with Akhenaten, who ruled from 1352 BC to 1336 BC.
 Nefertiti bore six daughters to Akhenaten, one of whom, Ankhesenpaaten (renamed Ankhesenamun after the suppression of the Aten cult), married Tutankhamun, Nefertiti's stepson.
-While it was once thought that Nefertiti disappeared in the twelfth year of Akhenaten's reign because of her death or because she took a new name, she was still alive in the sixteenth year of her husband's reign according to a limestone quarry inscription found at Dayr Abū Ḥinnis "on the eastern side of the Nile, about ten kilometres [6 miles] north of Amarna."
-Nefertiti may have become a pharaoh in her own right for a short time after her husband's death.
+While it was once thought that Nefertiti disappeared in the twelfth year of Akhenaten's reign because of her death or because she took a new name, she was still alive in the sixteenth year of her husband's reign according to a limestone quarry inscription found at Deir Abu Hinnis "on the eastern side of the Nile, about ten kilometres [6 miles] north of Amarna", in today's Al-Minya Governorate Nefertiti may have become a pharaoh in her own right for a short time after her husband's death.

-The bust of Nefertiti is believed to have been crafted about 1345 BCE by the sculptor Thutmose.
+The bust of Nefertiti is believed to have been crafted about 1345 BC by the sculptor Thutmose.
 The bust does not have any inscriptions, but can be certainly identified as Nefertiti by the characteristic crown, which she wears in other surviving (and clearly labelled) depictions, for example the "house altar".